-Jacob and Wilhelm, popularly called the 'Grimm Brothers' are known for their study of Germanic literary tradition, and more so for their contribution in the revival of oral tradition of German folklore.
-In their effort to preserve this tradition, they collected stories recounted by the peasants in the German countryside, rewrote them wherever needed, and published them as Grimm's Fairy Tales.
-This has been a huge success till date.
+Popularly known as the 'Grimm Brothers', Jacob and Wilhelm are well-received for their contribution in reviving the oral tradition of German folklore.
+In their attempt to preserve the Germanic literary tradition, they collected stories from the countryside, appealingly rewrote and published them as Grimms’ Fairy Tales.

 |Author||The Brothers Grimm|